 Imagine the funnel as a waterslideThe model assumes that everybody is going down the same slide, having the same experience, and coming out in the same pool, thinking and wanting the same thing.
 It’s linear, closed, generic and it doesn’t come close to capturing the complexity of the modern buying journey.
 If you want to make a splash, you need to zoom out and look at the big picture.
 Today’s buying environment isn’t just a single slide, it’s an entire waterpark.
 In the park you’ve got different kinds of people, all doing different things and enjoying themselves in the ways that suit them.
 It’s up to the park owners and staff (that’s you!) to make sure everybody has the facilities and capabilities to do things their way.

+Getting the right people to the right placesOne of the biggest limitations of the funnel is that it doesn’t help you understand different prospect personas, how diverse their needs can be, and what they need from you during their buying journey.
 Everybody’s looking for a different experience, so the waterpark has a slide or a pool to suit everybody’s needs – from the breakneck vertical drops favoured by decisive risk takers, to the shallow safety sought by unsure prospects.
 Some visitors like to move in groups, following the opinions and ideas of their peers.
 Others are prone to storming off alone, running, bombing and generally pushing the boundaries of what you can deliver.
 They’re all different, but equally worth keeping your eye on.
 Read more sales-related articles:

 - Seven practical tips to increase e-commerce sales in 2016

 - Ten tips to maximise web sales

 - Ways to handle rejection in terms of sales